+THE RISE AND FALL OF HITLER'S GERMANY

-Bringing History To Life The Rise and Fall of Hitler's Germany A journey that takes you from Berlin to Auschwitz to Warsaw, focused on the devastating legacy of the Holocaust, the bombing raids, and the last battles.
+A poignant journey from Berlin to Warsaw examining the devastating legacy of Holocaust, the achievements and setbacks of the Polish Resistance, and the revitalization of modern Poland.

 BERLIN • ŻAGAŃ • WROCŁAW • KRAKÓW • GDAŃSK WESTERPLATTE • WOLF'S LAIR • WARSAW

-Cover Photo: Aerial view of Gdańsk.
-Photo Page 2: Russian soldiers looking at a torn down German Nazi Eagle with swastika emblem lying in the ruins of The Reich Chancellery after the fall of Berlin-1945, Berlin, Germany.
+Cover: Aerial view of Gdańsk.
+Above: Russian soldiers looking at a torn down German Nazi Eagle with swastika emblem lying in the ruins of the Reich Chancellery after the fall of Berlin-1945, Berlin, Germany, visit, have been the subjects of my books.

-Dear World Traveler, For several years now, it has been my ultimate pleasure to welcome guests from The National WWII Museum Travel on tour with me throughout Germany and Poland on the educational program, The Rise and Fall of Hitler's Germany.
-Both Berlin and Warsaw, the two capital cities of the countries we visit, have been the subjects of my books.
 Faust's Metropolis: A History of Berlin dives into the role of this city as a crucible of social, political, and economic transformation-both positive and negative.
-In Warsaw 1944: Hitler, Himmler, and the Warsaw Uprising, my focus was more defined with an emphasis on what was perhaps Warsaw's most transformative year.
+In Warsaw 1944: Hitler, Himmler, and the Warsaw Uprising, my focus was more defined, with an emphasis on what was perhaps Warsaw's most transformative year.

+DEAR WORLD TRAVELER,

+It is my ultimate pleasure to welcome guests from The National WWII Museum's Educational Travel Program for The Rise and Fall of Hitler's Germany, a fascinating tour through Germany and Poland.
+Both Berlin and Warsaw, the two capital cities of the countries we

 I invite you to join me on a journey back in time, to explore the origins of World War II.
 We meet in Germany where the early seeds of war were planted in private meeting rooms and in raucous public stadiums, and we uncover the Nazi's sinister plans to remake the world.
-As we travel deep into Poland, the strategically thought out evil is clearly revealed, and the tragedy of Nazi ambition becomes strikingly apparent.
+As we travel deep into Poland, the strategically thoughtout evil is clearly revealed, and the tragedy of Nazi ambition becomes strikingly apparent.
 Former prisons, concentration camps, and rebuilt cities are the physical reminders of the suffering brought by the Third Reich.
 Along the way, we learn not only about the men who sought to destroy the world, but also about those who heroically fought back against the Nazi regime.
-Colonel von Stauffenberg, Oskar Schindler, and Władysław Bartoszewski-my late father-in-law-are only just a few of the resistance fighters whose names you will hear.
-Since the inception of this poignant itinerary I created in collaboration with The National WWII Museum, I have seen firsthand the travelers forever transformed by the entire experience.
+Colonel Claus von Stauffenberg, Oskar Schindler, and Władysław Bartoszewski-my late father-in-law-are just a few of the resistance fighters whose names you will hear.

+Since the inception of this poignant itinerary I created in collaboration with the Museum, I have seen firsthand the travelers forever transformed by the entire experience.
 They are in awe of modern Poland with its vibrant culture on full display.
 As we gather for a farewell dinner held at my home outside of Warsaw on the last evening of the tour, we reflect on the horror but also remember the heroes.
 No longer held back by the oppression of dictators, Poland has seen a rebirth that coincides with a desire to never forget the legacies of World War II.

 It has been one of my life's greatest honors to travel on The Rise and Fall of Hitler's Germany, and I so look forward to welcoming you on this memorable journey.
-Sincerely, Alexandra Richie, DPhil